 The rationale for the next generalization in the credibility formula does not apply to individual doctor experience.
 It may be useful, however, in developing formulas for group experience.
-This generalization has been used by the NCCI.
-As with risk shifting, we have a situation where adding exposures does not yield as much credibility as if all exposures had had the same underlying risk parameters.
+This generalization has been used by NCCI.
+As with risk-shifting, we have a situation where adding exposures does not yield as much credibility as if all exposures had the same underlying risk parameters.

-In the first credibility formulation, we developed a parameter $\beta$ , which described the variance in the insured population.
+In the first credibility formulation, we developed a parameter, $\beta$ , which described the variance in the insured population.
 We now want to develop credibility for groups.
 If all of the doctors in the group were equally good or equally bad, we could apply the first credibility formulation, using P to represent the exposure for the number of doctors in the group.
 In all likelihood, however, the group will have some better doctors and some poorer doctors.
 Some of the underlying risk factors, such as geography, might apply to the entire group; other risk factors, such as training and experience, would be different for different members.
-If the composition of the group was entirely random, with respect to the insured population, we could rate each doctor individually; there would be no additional statistical validity to the group experience, apart from the individual doctor experience.
+If the composition of the group were entirely random with respect to the insured population, we could rate each doctor individually; there would be no additional statistical validity to the group experience, apart from the individual doctor experience.

 We define $\gamma$ as the variance of mean costs (adjusted by class) within a given group or insured.
 We expect that $0 < \gamma < \beta$ .
 In other words, the variability within the group is not as large as the insured population, but it is not zero.
+As with $\beta$ and $\delta$ , $\gamma$ may have different numerical values for different formulations of claim experience, such as counts or amounts.